echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Context

-In Public Networks the national, regional and international legislator has to balance between freedom of access to the information on the one hand, and safety of the internet and the protection of other fundamental rights on the other hand.
+In Public Networks the national, regional and international legislator has to balance between freedom of access to the information on the one hand, and safety of the Internet and the protection of other fundamental rights on the other hand.

-There are mainly 2 different approaches:
+There are 2 main approaches:

-* First, there are countries which do not have any specific legislation on the issue of blocking, filtering and takedown of illegal internet content: there is no legislative or other regulatory system put in place by the state with a view to defining the conditions and the procedures to be respected by those who engage in the blocking, filtering or takedown of online material.
-In the absence of a specific or targeted legal framework, several countries rely on an existing “general” legal framework that is not specific to the internet to conduct – what is, generally speaking - limited blocking or takedown of unlawful online material. here the approach has been differentiated in relying on self regulation from the private sector or limited political or legislative intervention to specific areas.
+* First, there are countries which do not have any specific legislation on the issue of blocking, filtering and takedown of illegal Internet content: there is no legislative or other regulatory system put in place by the state with a view to defining the conditions and the procedures to be respected by those who engage in the blocking, filtering or takedown of online material.
+In the absence of a specific or targeted legal framework, several countries rely on an existing “general” legal framework that is not specific to the Internet to conduct what is, generally speaking, limited blocking or takedown of unlawful online material.
+Here the approach has been differentiated in relying on self regulation from the private sector or limited political or legislative intervention to specific areas.

-* The other approach has been to set up a legal framework specifically aimed at the regulation of the internet and other digital media, including the blocking, filtering and removal of internet content.
+* The other approach has been to set up a legal framework specifically aimed at the regulation of the Internet and other digital media, including the blocking, filtering and removal of Internet content.
 Such legislation typically provides for the legal grounds on which blocking or removal may be warranted, the administrative or judicial authority which has competence to take appropriate action and the procedures to be followed.

 ## Mitigations

 ### Current approaches and procedures

-In relation to specific areas where the public interest has to be protected more strongly, such as child abuse crimes, terrorism, criminality and national security, many states have a framework for the urgent removal of internet content regarding the above materials without the need of a court order.
-In such circumstances, administrative authorities, police authorities or public prosecutors are given specific powers to order internet access providers to block access without advance judicial authority.
-It is common to see such orders requiring action on the part of the internet access provider within 24 hours, and without any notice being given to the content provider or host themselves.
+In relation to specific areas where the public interest has to be protected more strongly, such as child abuse crimes, terrorism, criminality and national security, many states have a framework for the urgent removal of Internet content regarding the above materials without the need of a court order.
+In such circumstances, administrative authorities, police authorities or public prosecutors are given specific powers to order Internet access providers to block access without advance judicial authority.
+It is common to see such orders requiring action on the part of the Internet access provider within 24 hours, and without any notice being given to the content provider or host themselves.

 Particularly in relation to material concerning child abuse and other serious crimes, many countries adopt a “list” system, whereby a central list of blocked URLs or domain names are maintained and updated by the relevant administrative authority.
-This is notified to the relevant internet access providers, who are required to ensure that blocking is enforced.
+This is notified to the relevant Internet access providers, who are required to ensure that blocking is enforced.
 Additionally in some states the authorities can request the removal of content that infringes intellectual property, privacy or defamation rights.
 In this case the removal need to be requested by a court order.

 Generally speaking, the grounds relied on broadly correspond to the interests protected under Article 10(2) of the European Convention of Human Rights (ECHR), namely: the protection of national security, territorial integrity or public safety, the prevention of disorder or crime, the protection of health or morals, the protection of the reputation or rights of others, and the prevention of the disclosure of information received in confidence.
 From the methodology we have to distinguish between blocking or takedown of content.

-* The blocking, filtering or prevention of access to internet content are generally technical measures intended to restrict access to information or resources typically hosted in another jurisdiction.
-Such action is normally taken by the internet access provider through hardware or software products that block specific targeted content from being received or displayed on the devices of customers of the internet access provider.
+* The blocking, filtering or prevention of access to Internet content are generally technical measures intended to restrict access to information or resources typically hosted in another jurisdiction.
+Such action is normally taken by the Internet access provider through hardware or software products that block specific targeted content from being received or displayed on the devices of customers of the Internet access provider.

-* Takedown or removal of internet content, on the other hand, will instead broadly refer to demands or measures aimed at the website operator (or “host”) to remove or delete the offending website content or sub content.
+* Takedown or removal of Internet content, on the other hand, will instead broadly refer to demands or measures aimed at the website operator (or “host”) to remove or delete the offending website content or sub content.

 In these considerations we will refer to blocking only.